The ultimate traditional bannock recipe: quick and authentic

 3. Heat about 1 cm of oil in a pan over medium heat.

-5. Fry for about 4 to 5 minutes on each side, until the bannock is golden brown and crispy.
+5. Fry for about 4 to 5 minutes on each side, until the bannock is golden and crispy.

-Instructions for the oven version:
+Instructions for the baked version:

 1. Preheat your oven to 220°C (425°F).